Gods-Virus-666/roulette/README.md

 So I used multiple roulette apps to simulate data.
 I followed betting patterns set by gamble.py.
 I used gambledata.py to collect data.
-I used frequency analysis to get the frequency % of how may times I would have to bet on red before winning.
+I used frequency analysis to get the frequency % of how may times I would have to bet on RED before winning.

 12-30-20